Anger hurts, and anger hurts us back. What could possibly be a worse sentiment to carry than anger?

 Surely every man will want to restrain any impulse towards anger when he realizes that it begins by inflicting harm, firstly, on himself!
 In the case of those who give full rein to anger and consider it a proof of strength, who think the opportunity for revenge belongs among the great blessings of great fortune, do you not, then, want me to point out to them that a man who is the prisoner of his own anger, so far from being powerful, cannot even be called free? – Seneca

 Both of those too tricky?
 There is the ‘fake-it’ method.
-You mind doesn’t easily distinguish between fantasy and reality, this can be used to your advantage.
+Your mind doesn’t easily distinguish between fantasy and reality, this can be used to your advantage.
 Faking compassion, concern and interest can over time change your emotional reactions to the person.
 The trick is you need to be a great-faker – now there’s a challenge!
-Meta and faking-it to mind mind are closely related in that both are creating patterns and links of a positive emotion towards whoever you feel contempt.
+Meta and faking-it to my mind are closely related in that both are creating patterns and links of positive emotion towards whoever you feel contempt.

 Meta starts with yourself.
 Ready yourself for meditation.

 Step 1: Holding your thoughts towards yourself repeat several times: ‘May I be happy, may I be healthy, may I be content’